John Prine (photo courtesy of the artist)

 - "Grandpa Was a Carpenter," Sweet Revenge (1973)

 Growing up as a working class boy in the suburbs of Chicago, the son of a tool-and-die maker and a homemaker, Prine learned how to play the guitar from his older brother.
 Although raised on country music, it was the discovery of Dylan and Cash that became his bliss, steering him down the road of songwriting.
 There were plenty of tangents on that jagged road — from duty as an Army mechanical engineer to years as postman (he'd compose in his head while delivering mail) — until a series of hometown open mic nights and subsequent bookings at Chicago folk clubs launched his career.
-(Along with the Cubs and deep dish pizza, Prine is rightfully one of Chicago's most treasured underdogs.)
+(Along with the Cubs and deep dish pizza, Prine was always one of Chicago's most treasured underdogs.)

-The musician's colorful 46-year arc from John Prine to 2016's collection of duets and country covers, For Better, or Worse, has borne sobering setbacks too; Prine has faced cancer twice — the first time in 1996 and again in 2013.
-While each health battle has affected his physicality, his energy and his voice, it has never tempered or muffled his spirit or drive.
+The musician's colorful arc from John Prine to 2016's collection of duets and country covers, For Better, or Worse, saw sobering setbacks too; Prine faced cancer twice — the first time in 1996 and again in 2013.
+While each health battle affected his physicality, his energy and his voice, it never tempered or muffled his spirit or drive.

-Prine, who turned 71 on October 10, is back on the road this autumn, playing with an array of friends on selected dates like Dan Auerbach, Kacey Musgraves, and Amanda Shires.
-He's still promoting 2016's For Better, or Worse, but his entire catalog is incentive enough to see the man.
-And aspiring songwriters take note: Prine's first official songbook, John Prine Beyond Words, includes handwritten lyrics and photographs from his archives.
+In 2017, Prine toured with an array of friends on selected dates like Dan Auerbach, Kacey Musgraves, and Amanda Shires, promoting 2016's For Better, or Worse (but his entire catalog has always been incentive enough to see the man).
+Aspiring songwriters should absolutely seek out Prine's first official songbook, John Prine Beyond Words, includes handwritten lyrics and photographs from his archives.
 He honored his longtime friend and champion, songwriter and producer "Cowboy" Jack Clement at the Memphis Music Hall of Fame on October 27, 2017.